Sean-Fuhrman/CND-IDS/README.md

 ## Running the Code

-By default, you can launch experiments with:
+you can launch experiments with:
 ```bash
 python run_experiments.py
 ```